I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdevice2-createremotetarget.md

 If the driver uses the <i>pParentObject</i> parameter to specify a parent object, the parent object can be the device object that provides the <a href="..\wudfddi\nn-wudfddi-iwdfdevice2.md">IWDFDevice2</a> interface, or it can be any object whose chain of parents leads to that device object.
 The framework will delete the remote target object when it (or the driver) deletes the device object.

 For more information about remote I/O targets, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-i-o-targets-in-umdf">Using I/O Targets in UMDF</a>.

-For code examples that use <b>CreateRemoteTarget</b>, see the code examples at <a href="https://msdn.microsoft.com/library/windows/hardware/ff556925">IWDFDevice2::CreateRemoteInterface</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff560273">IWDFRemoteTarget::OpenFileByName</a>.

 ## Requirements
 | &nbsp; | &nbsp; |